 The Department offers students the opportunity to major in the following programs of study leading to the B.A. degree: Ancient Greek and Roman Studies, French Studies, German Studies, Italian Studies, Latin Studies, Russian Studies, Spanish Studies, and Three Languages.
 Students who are eager to make teaching their career can pursue the B.A. degree in French, German, Italian, Latin, Russian, and Spanish Education.
 We also offer joint majors with the Department of History and with the Department of Political Science and International Relations.

-At the graduate level we have two M.A. programs, allowing students to tailor their studies to meet their professional objectives.
-The traditional M.A. in Foreign Languages and Literatures offers majors in French, German, and Spanish.
-The M.A. in Foreign Languages and Pedagogy allows students to combine advanced study in a foreign language and literature with courses in foreign language pedagogy, and can provide a framework for teacher certification.
+At the graduate level we have multiple M.A. programs, allowing students to tailor their studies to meet their professional objectives.
+The traditional M.A. in Languages, Literatures and Cultures offers majors in French, German, and Spanish.
+The M.A. in Languages, Literatures, Cultures and Pedagogy allows students to combine advanced study in a foreign language and literature with courses in foreign language pedagogy, and can provide a framework for teacher certification.

 Department of Languages Literatures and Cultures